Measurement of the pion form factor with CMD-3 detector and its implication to the hadronic contribution to muon (g-2)

-which should be compared to $5060 (34) \times 10^{-11}$, a value, based on the average of all previous measurements~\cite{Aoyama:2020ynm}.
-Our calculation is based exclusively on CMD-3 data for $\sqrt{s}=0.327 \div 1.2$ GeV and average of other measurements outside of this energy range.
-The value of the estimated error, $42\times 10^{-11}$, is completely determined by the systematic uncertainty.
+which should be compared to $5060 (34) \times 10^{-11}$, a value, based on the average of all previous measurements with the $\chi^2$ inflation of error to account for data inconsistencies~\cite{Aoyama:2020ynm}.
+Our calculation is based exclusively on CMD-3 data for $\sqrt{s}=0.327-1.2$ GeV and average of other measurements outside of this energy range.
+The value of the estimated error, $42\times 10^{-11}$, is completely dominated by the systematic uncertainty.

-Replacing in the complete calculation of $a_\mu^{had;LO}$~\cite{Aoyama:2020ynm} the $\pi^+\pi^-$ contribution with our value and assuming no correlations in errors, we found the resulting Standard Model prediction for the anomalous magnetic moment of muon in a good agreement, within 0.9 standard deviations, with the most recent experimental value of $a_\mu$~\cite{Muong-2:2023cdq}:
+Replacing in the complete calculation of $a_\mu^{\text{had;LO}}$~\cite{Aoyama:2020ynm,Aoyama:2012wk,Aoyama:2019ryr,Czarnecki:2002nt,Gnendiger:2013pva,Davier:2017zfy,Keshavarzi:2018mgv,Colangelo:2018mtw,Hoferichter:2019mqg,Davier:2019can,Keshavarzi:2019abf,Kurz:2014wya,Melnikov:2003xd,Masjuan:2017tvw,Colangelo:2017fiz,Hoferichter:2018kwz,Gerardin:2019vio,Bijnens:2019ghy,Colangelo:2019uex,Blum:2019ugy,Colangelo:2014qya} the $\pi^+\pi^-$ contribution with our value and assuming no correlations in errors, we found the resulting Standard Model prediction for the anomalous magnetic moment of muon in a good agreement, within 0.9 standard deviations, with the most recent experimental value of $a_\mu$~\cite{Muong-2:2023cdq}:

+The result of this work differs significantly from the results of previous measurements, including those of the CMD-2 experiment, the predecessor of CMD-3.
+It should be noted that the discrepancies already observed between previous measurements, e.g., KLOE and $BABAR$, are of the same scale.
+The reason for these discrepancies is currently unknown and is the subject of active studies.
+CMD-3 and CMD-2, as well as SND, are experiments of the same type, of which CMD-3 is the next generation, featuring the improved detector performance, much more sophisticated data analysis, and a comprehensive study of systematic effects based on statistics more than an order of magnitude larger.
+CMD-3 and CMD-2 should be considered as independent experiments in a series of $e^+e^-\to\pi^+\pi^-$ cross-section measurements, as they share only one detector subsystem, the $Z$ chamber.